Jump to Navigation

 • Jail: A minimum of five days or 30 days of community service and a maximum of five years

-• Other: Mandatory compliance with an alcohol assessment program and ignition interlock
+• Other: Mandatory compliance with an alcohol assessment program and installation of an ignition interlock device

 One of the most important aspects of DWI defense involves defending the constitutional rights of the accused.
 When the police make errors in the following areas, they amount to a violation of your rights, and we might have the case thrown out: